collectiveaccess/CollectiveAccessManual/providence/user/setup/install/Ubuntu_20.04.md

 You should now be able to connect to the web server by going to the URL http://\<ip address of your server\> in a web browser.
 An Apache welcome page should display.
-If unsure of your server\'s IP address, the [hostname -I] command will return it.
+If unsure of your server\'s IP address, the `hostname -I` command will return it.

-CollectiveAccess requires PHP version 7.4, which is avaialble in the
+CollectiveAccess requires PHP version 8.2, which is available in the
 \"ondrej\" PPA repository.
 Add this repository to your system using:

 ``` bash